-4. Immediately after delivery (managed or physiological delivery of placenta, skin-to-skin, delayed or immediate cord clamping, etc.)
+4. Immediately after delivery – managed or physiological delivery of placenta, skin-to-skin, delayed or immediate cord clamping, immediate breastfeeding, etc.

-6. In the event of an unplanned c-section (support person, sheet being lowered or not during last part of delivery, photography, immediate or delayed skin-to-skin, cord clamping, etc.)
+6. In the event of an unplanned cesarean birth (c-section) – support person present, sheet being lowered or not during last part of delivery, photography, immediate skin-to-skin and breastfeeding, delayed cord clamping, etc.

 4 simple tips for writing your birth plan:

 Keep it to no more than one page with short and sweet bullet points under each category.
 I have several midwife and doctor friends who’ve told me that medical providers are more inclined to skim and/or disregard your plan the longer it is.
 Honor them by keeping it simple and straightforward.